fedhere/FPAI/README.md

   7. Run pipeline by, replace STATE by your desire state, as listed in the shape file of Nigeria(1)
      * sbatch -J STATE pred_all_state_random.sh predict_random_grid.py STATE 5000

      (1)NOTE: States with two or more words should be written without the space, e.g: Cross River should be written as CrossRiver
+  8. Results would be on `Pipeline/data/STATE/STATE_all_geocoords.*`

 # Introduction